CANARI-sprint/tutorials/README.md

 - **Gridded Data Handling:** Learn how to work with gridded datasets using the COAsT package.

 - **General Utility and Analysis Tools:** Discover scripts for general utility and analysis within the COAsT framework.

-- **Altimetry Data Processing:** Explore how to process altimetry data with the COAsT package.

-- **Profile Data Analysis:** Get to grips with handling profile data in COAsT.

-- **Tide Gauge Data Insights:** Dive into tide gauge data analysis with our dedicated scripts.